 Over the past few decades, Ron have developed a reputation as a dynamic businessman taking on some of the most difficult commercial and brand reputational challenges.
 During a diverse executive career, he have helped organisations adapt to change and disruptive competition in multiple industries and sectors.
 A veteran of the global technology and innovation industry, he has held senior leadership roles in ASX & NYSE listed, global multinational, joint venture and government organisations, as well as directorships in a range of not-for-profit and startup ventures.
-I have also led enterprises in the sport, entertainment and education industries.
-My ability to identify growth potential, re-energise culture and build profitable businesses led to several high-profile turnarounds that have cemented my reputation as a transformation agent.
+Ron has also led enterprises in the sport, entertainment and education industries.
+His ability to identify growth potential, re-energise culture and build profitable businesses led to several high-profile turnarounds that have cemented his reputation as a transformation agent.

 Immediately prior to Fed Square, he was the Interim CEO of Melbourne Polytechnic (formerly Northern Melbourne Institute of TAFE).
 The Institute’s 2013 financial results signalled the critical need for the Board to take action to rescue in a sustainable way this one hundred year old educational institution and secure its future within the highly competitive education sector.
 Today, Melbourne Polytechnic stands strong and proud once again.
 He was sought out specifically for the role to develop a successful recovery and transformation strategy with the objective of appointing a new CEO to then continue the change process.